How to Respond to a Rude Email Professionally (Examples & Tips)

 Of course, if the issue at hand isn’t yours, you shouldn’t drop everything to solve other people’s problems.

-However, offering a solution might help the person who sent the message see that their issue might not be as life-changing as they deem it to be.
+However, offering a solution might help the person who sent the message see that their issue might not be as life-changing as they think it is.

-Joan addressed Nick’s concerns and offers solutions after receiving a frantic and rude message on Pumble, a team messaging app
+Kelly addresses Jason’s concerns and offers solutions after receiving a frantic and rude message on Pumble, an internal communication app

-Joan addressed Nick’s concerns and offers solutions after receiving a frantic and rude message on Pumble, a team messaging app
+Kelly addresses Jason’s concerns and offers solutions after receiving a frantic and rude message on Pumble, an internal communication app

 Step 5: End on a positive note

-Since you started the email or the message politely, and maintained a professional demeanor the entire time, you should end your message in the same manner.
+Since you maintained a professional demeanor the entire time, you should end your message in the same manner.

 You can use some of these examples: